pascal-sochacki/languagetool-lsp/Readme.md

-Hey, do you have Dyslexia (like me) and need to write comments and readme's?
+Hay, do you have Dyslexia (like me) and need to write comments and Read me's?

 If so, you may enjoy this lsp.

-EExaample:
-a
+Example:

 ![Example](assets/example.png "Example of the usage")